 - The 5 best cycling cadence sensors for your bike

-- 5 best ANT+ and Bluetooth heart rate chest strap monitors to get in 2021
+- 5 best ANT+ and Bluetooth heart rate chest strap monitors to get

 - Garmin Enduro VS Fenix: What’s the Best for Runners?

-- Smart vibrating foam rollers buying guide: Everything you need to know in 2021
+- Smart vibrating foam rollers buying guide: Everything you need to know

 So why buy an additional pod or sensor to measure your running metrics?